djordjemitrovic00/Newsy/README.md

 # Conclusion
 It is planned to work on improving the functionality of an application.
 One of the features I intend building in, which I consider is the most important, is Firebase Cloud functions, which will automatically push notification when some user is recieving a message or friend request, on which you can respond directly from notification bar without entering application.
 This application may be uploaded on Google Play store when all upgrades are done, but it will remain open-source.
 This is my first project, and I am aware that many things can be done better, and I am willing to put myself into upgrading application.
-Reason why I haven't made it in Java(Android Studio), is that I am willing to learn Swift, and make this application available for both Android and iOS, and I honestly it will happen in the near future.
+Reason why I haven't made it in Java(Android Studio), is that I am willing to learn Swift, and make this application available for both Android and iOS, and I honestly hope it will happen in the near future.